pyt-team/TopoModelX/docs/challenge/index.rst

 Participants with the top 8 best submissions will have the opportunity to co-author a software paper on TopoModelX submitted to the **Journal of Machine Learning Research**.

-🏆 The best submisisons in each topoglogical domain (hypergraph, simplcial, cellular, combinatorial) will recieve special recognition at the  `TAG in Machine Learning Workshop <https://www.tagds.com/events/conference-workshops/tag-ml23>`_ at ICML.
+🏆 The best submissions in each topological domain (hypergraph, simplicial, cellular, combinatorial) will receive special recognition at the  `TAG in Machine Learning Workshop <https://www.tagds.com/events/conference-workshops/tag-ml23>`_ at ICML.

 Deadline
 -------------